bici-sancta/lsa_28feb/README.md

 1. A README file in the project root directory that includes an explanation of the purpose of the project and the other files

-2. A data directory containing files to load in and clean up the data.
+2. A Data directory containing files to load in and clean up the data.
 The clean up should include finding out where there are outliers or missing values, deciding how you will treat them, making sure values you think are numerical are being treated as such (correct R class), etc.

 3. An Analysis directory containing a file (or files) for exploratory data analysis on the clean data to visualize compare the square footage and sales price for your neighborhood.